 - accurate: the results are the product of a simulation per hour over the entire life span of the network.
 The production mix is determined every hour, the return calculated, the consumption calculated....
 This is how the cash flow per hour is determined.

-This software is the ideal aid for analysing the economic feasibility of district heating.
+This research is the ideal aid for analysing the economic feasibility of district heating.
 The large number of graphs available also makes this model exceptionally suitable for reporting.

 The software is well suited for fast scenario analyses, such as: